Salman Rushdie ‘on the road to recovery,’ agent says

 Barone said after the hearing that Matar has been communicating openly with him and that he would spend the coming weeks trying to learn about his client, including whether he has psychological or addiction issues.

-Matar was born in the United States to parents who emigrated from Yaroun in southern Lebanon, the mayor of the village, Ali Tehfe, told The Associated Press.
-Flags of the Iran-backed Shia militant group Hezbollah are visible across the village, along with portraits of Hezbollah and Iranian leaders.
+Matar was born in the United States to parents who emigrated from Yaroun in southern Lebanon, village mayor Ali Tehfe told The Associated Press.
+Flags of the Iran-backed Shia militant group Hezbollah, along with portraits of Hezbollah and Iranian leaders, were visible across Yaroun before journalists visiting Saturday were asked to leave.

-Journalists visiting Yaroun on Saturday were asked to leave.
 Hezbollah spokespeople did not respond to requests for comment.

 In Tehran, some Iranians interviewed by the AP praised the attack on an author they believe tarnished the Islamic faith, while others worried it would further isolate their country.